MathRPG/ispd-plugin/dev/NOTES.md

 ### File Editor

-Abstraction to encapsulate logic present in MainWindow and Policy Text Editor.

-Logic about maintaining a file (and potentially undoable actions) and keeping track of when changes are made.
+Abstraction to encapsulate logic present in MainWindow: maintaining a file (and potentially undoable actions) and keeping track of what and when changes are made.

 ### Configuration Window